Yoruba Americans: History

 The first Yoruba people who arrived to the United States were imported as slaves from Nigeria and Benin during the Atlantic slave trade.
 This ethnicity of the slaves was one of the main origins of present-day Nigerians who arrived to the United States, along with the Igbo.
-In addition, native slaves of current Benin hailed from peoples such as Nago, Ewe, Fon and Gen. Many of the slaves imported to the modern United States from Benin were sold by the King of Dahomey, in Whydah.
+In addition, native slaves of current Benin hailed from peoples such as Nago, Ewe, Fon, and Gen. Many of the slaves imported to the modern United States from Benin were sold by the King of Dahomey, in Whydah.

 The slaves brought with them their cultural practices, languages, cuisine and religious beliefs rooted in spirit and ancestor worship.
 So, the manners of the Yoruba, Fon, Gen and Ewe of Benin were key elements of Louisiana Voodoo.
-Also Haitians, who migrated to Louisiana in the late nineteenth century and also contributed to Voodoo of this state, have the Yoruba Fon, and Ewe among their main origins.
+Also Haitians, who migrated to Louisiana in the late nineteenth century and also contributed to Voodoo of this state, have the Yoruba, Fon, and Ewe among their main origins.

-Cuban immigrants brought with them the Santería religion, a child of the Yoruba religion and Roman Catholicism.
+Cuban immigrants brought with them the Santería religion, a child of the Yoruba religion and Catholicism.
 In New York City Santería was founded by Oba Ifa Morote.
 Born in 1903 in Cuba, he immigrated to NYC in 1946, took the name Padrino, and began practicing as a babalawo.

-On May 23rd, 1980 the city's animal health authorities raided the apartment of one of Padrino's followers on East 146th Street in the Bronx.
+On May 23, 1980, the city's animal health authorities raided the apartment of one of Padrino's followers on East 146th Street in the Bronx.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) had complained about Santería's practices of animal sacrifice.
 Three goats and eighteen chickens were removed from the dwelling.

-The Yoruba, and some northern Nigerian ethnic groups, had tribal facial identification marks.
-These could have assisted a returning slave in relocating his or her ethnic group, but few slaves escaped the colonies.
 In the colonies, masters tried to dissuade the practice of tribal customs.
 They also sometimes mixed people of different ethnic groups to make it more difficult for them to communicate and bond together in rebellion.
-Today, most African Americans share ancestry with the Yoruba people.
+Today, many African Americans share ancestry with the Yoruba people.

 After the slavery abolition in 1865, many modern Nigerian immigrants of Yoruba ancestry have come to the United States starting in the mid-twentieth century to pursue educational opportunities in undergraduate and post-graduate institutions.
 President Lyndon B. Johnson signed the Immigration and Nationality Act of 1965, which allowed for a significant number of Nigerians of Yoruba ancestry to immigrate to the United States.
 During the 1960s and 1970s, after the Nigerian-Biafran War, Nigeria's government funded scholarships for Nigerian students, and many of them were admitted to American universities.
 While this was happening, there were several military coups and brief periods of civilian rule.
 All this caused many Nigerians to emigrate.
 Most of these Nigerian immigrants are of Yoruba, Igbo and Ibibio origins.

-Yorubas have often found American habits of pet keeping very strange, culturally unfamiliar.
+Yoruba have often found American habits of pet keeping very strange, culturally unfamiliar.